US, Japan to mark friendship with cherry tree at White House

 The meeting between Biden and Kishida was rescheduled from January when Prime Minister Fumio Kishida, accompanied by his wife, met with President Joe Biden in the Oval Office.
 At the time, Jill Biden was unable to host Yuko Kishida because Biden was recovering from a surgical procedure performed two days earlier to remove several cancerous lesions from her skin.

+In March, South Korea announced a plan to compensate Koreans who performed forced labor during Tokyo’s colonial rule that doesn’t require Japanese companies to contribute to the reparations.

+Biden hailed the step as a “groundbreaking new chapter” in cooperation between the countries.
+Yoon followed up by visiting Tokyo later in March for talks with Kishida.
+It was the first summit between the two nations’ leaders since 2011.

-The spouses also were meeting several weeks before the prime minister hosts the annual Group of Seven summit of leading industrialized nations, including the U.S., in mid-May in Hiroshima.
+The U.S. and Japanese spouses also were meeting several weeks before Kishida hosts the annual Group of Seven summit of leading industrialized nations, including the U.S., in mid-May in Hiroshima, Japan.

+Associated Press writers Aamer Madhani in Washington and Mari Yamaguchi in Tokyo contributed to this report.